Loading

 Core Spaces spent months on design, community outreach, and a Planning Commission process — only to lose at the Council stage by a single vote.
 The 4-story by-right alternative was available the entire time.
 Entitlement spend for a failed zone change on a 322-unit student housing project runs well into six figures in direct costs, before accounting for schedule delay and market opportunity cost.

-A RealClear analysis would have shown the by-right path before the zone change was filed.
+The cited RealClear read shows the by-right path before the zone change was filed.

 Event Timeline